BEYOND THE HEADLINES:

 When you think about Muslims in America, what imagery and ideas come to your mind first?
 Here are some facts about Muslims in America that defy common misconceptions.

 1. The vast majority of Muslims are proud to be Americans.
-Despite Islamophobic perceptions of Muslims in the US as anti-American and unwilling to assimilate, 92% report being proud to call themselves Americans.
+Despite the common accusation that Muslims are anti-American and unwilling to assimilate, 92% of American Muslims report being proud to call themselves Americans.
 Most are satisfied and optimistic about both their experiences in the US and the nation’s outlook in general, and most view themselves as being well-integrated into American culture.

 2. Muslim Americans oppose violence more than any other religious group.
 A robust majority of Muslims find the idea of military attacks on civilians to be categorically indefensible.
 In comparison, between 43-64% of other groups (including Protestants, Catholics, Jews, Mormons, and atheists) believed that such attacks could be justifiable under certain conditions.